Aarthyravi/Interview/README.md

         Two python libraries flask and random that has been used in this program.
 The function random.randint(1,6) returns the random           intergers between 1 and 6. so, random numbers of two dices are added together and stored it in variable named sumofdice.
 Finally sumofdice value returns in JSON.

+   *  If you were to start your full-stack developer position today, what would be your goals a year from now?
+     -